-Even though there are FODMAPs in sweet potatoes, they’re usually okay to eat even if someone has IBS.
+Even though there are some FODMAPs, sweet potatoes typically don’t gas or other digestive issues.
+They’re usually okay to eat even if someone has IBS.

 The fact that the levels of FODMAPs in sweet potatoes are reasonably low, plus that they have more glucose than fructose means that they are generally well tolerated.